Health Science, B.S.College of Arts and Sciences

 - Home health care or assisted living facilities such as The Towne House

 Dr. Robert M. Badeau

-Dr. Badeau’s experience includes 24 peer-reviewed biomedical publications in cardiometabolic pathophysiology, including biomedical research into human cardiovascular disease and human insulin resistance etiologies.
+Dr. Badeau’s experience includes 25 peer-reviewed biomedical publications in cardiometabolic pathophysiology, including clinical and biomedical research into human cardiovascular disease-, human insulin resistance-, type 2 diabetes-, and obesity-based etiologies.
 He is knowledgeable in medical diagnostic imaging, metabolomics, and molecular biology.
 Also, he is an active, serving member with both the American Heart Association and the American Diabetes Association.

 - Ph.D., Medicine, University of Helsinki, Helsinki, Finland

 - M.S., Molecular and Cellular Pathobiology, Wake Forest University, Winston-Salem, North Carolina

 - B.S., Cellular and Developmental Biology, Purdue University, West Lafayette, Indiana